Table of Contents

 How Does P2P Business Lending Work?

-Peer-to-peer lending for businesses follows this basic process:
+P2P lending for businesses follows this basic process:

 Recommended: Unsecured Business Line of Credit for Startups

-Typical P2P Rates, Terms, and Amounts
+Typical Peer-to-Peer Rates, Terms, and Amounts

 Pros and Cons of P2P Business Loans for Borrowers

-• Quick loan application process and funding times.
+• Quick loan-application process and funding times

-• Competitive interest rates for well-qualified borrowers.
+• Competitive interest rates for low-risk borrowers

-• Access to funding for those who may not qualify with traditional lenders.
+• Access to funding for those who may not qualify with traditional lenders

-• More personal process as lenders can get to know the borrower’s story based on their profile.
+• More personal process as lenders can get to know the borrower’s story based on their profile

 Common P2P Business Loan Uses